-- 11.3 Quarterly progress on the implementation of agreed management actions is reported to senior management and to the Audit Committee.
-The Audit Committee determines whether it wishes to receive an update from senior managers at its next quarterly meeting to provide further assurance regarding actions to improve the internal controls in a specific area of activity. - 11.4 Audit Internal Audit reports are circulated to the relevant Committee Chairmen and Opposition Members so that they are aware of audit findings in their areas of portfolio responsibility.
-Members can raise queries on reports as appropriate by contacting the Group Manager Internal Audit or Audit Managers direct on issues which concern them.
+- unsound, a follow-up audit is carried out six months later to ensure that the recommendations have been implemented. - 9.2 Where the opinion is sound or satisfactory, the Internal Audit Section reviews the implementation of agreed recommendations the next time the area is audited.
+In the case of unsatisfactory and unsound opinions, if the recommendations have still not been implemented when the follow-up audit is carried out, then this is reported to the Audit Committee who raise the issue with the relevant Managers concerned. - 9.3 Audit reports are circulated to the relevant Committee Chairmen and Opposition Members so that they are aware of audit findings in their areas of portfolio responsibility.
+Members can raise queries on reports as appropriate by contacting the Group Manager Audit or Audit Team Managers direct on issues which concern them.
 This direct access by Members to Internal Audit applies in any situation where Members wish to raise any issues of concern with Internal Audit.

-12 COORDINATION OF AUDIT ASSURANCE
+10. COORDINATION OF AUDIT ASSURANCE

-- 12.1 The Group Manager Internal Audit co-ordinates Internal Audit Plans and activities with other internal and external providers of assurance, including the External Auditors, to ensure the most efficient use of the total resources devoted to audit work.
-Regular liaison meetings take place during the course of the year as appropriate. - 12.2 Internal Auditors foster constructive relationships with Members, the managers and others involved in the areas being audited, and

-- also with other review and specialist agencies that it may encounter as part of its work. - 12.3 Liaison with managers takes place at key stages of the audit process, namely: planning; undertaking; reporting; and responding to audits.
+- 10.1 The Group Manager Audit co-ordinates Internal Audit Plans and activities with other internal and external providers of assurance, including the External Auditors, to ensure the most efficient use of the total resources devoted to audit work.
+Regular liaison meetings take place during the course of the year as appropriate. - 10.2 Internal Auditors foster constructive relationships with Members, the Managers and others involved in the areas being audited, and also with other review and specialist agencies that it may encounter as part of its work. - 10.3 Liaison with Managers takes place at key stages of the audit process namely planning, undertaking, reporting and responding to, audits.
 The guiding principle adopted throughout is one of assistance in the achievement of the Authority's objectives.